LetMut1/Tento/encyclopedia/application_programm_interface/mobile/version_1/description.md

 <br/><br/>

 # Area for authorized application user.
 API:
- - Every endpoint at this area requires an existing of `json access webtoken`
+ - Every endpoint at this area requires an existing of `access token`
  - Response of EVERY endpoint at this area can contain `communication_code` equals to
  ```
   - enjsacweto03